Computer Science

 Key Stage 3 (Years 7, 8 & 9)

-Lastly, Year 7 begin their RPS programming journey looking at Python with turtle, which leads into Python coding in Years 8 and 9.
-Each year at Key stage 3 offers new material and enables students of all abilities to be stretched and challenged in an engaging and enriching environment.
+Each year at Key Stage 3 offers new material and enables students of all abilities to be stretched and challenged in an engaging and enriching environment.

-The new AQA GCSE Computer Science specification recognises the well-established methodologies of computing, alongside the technological advances which make it such a dynamic subject.
-The new addition of a computational thinking exam provides an academically challenging programme of study.
+The Pearson Edexcel GCSE Computer Science specification recognises the well-established methodologies of computing, alongside the technological advances which make it such a dynamic subject.
 Students will complete this course equipped with the logical and computational skills necessary to succeed at A Level, on a BTEC National, in the workplace and beyond, fully preparing students for the 21st Century.

-Throughout the two years, students will draw upon the knowledge and skills gained in Key Stage 3 and further their study in areas such as Fundamentals of algorithms, programming, Data Representation, Computer Systems, Computer Networks, Cyber Security, Databases and SQL and Ethical, legal and environmental impacts of digital technology.
+Throughout the two years, students will draw upon the knowledge and skills gained in Key Stage 3 and further their study in the following 6 areas: Computational Thinking, Data, Computers, Networks, Issues and Impact and Problem solving with programming.

 This course of study enables students to: